SRL132/rareskills-week-1/markdowns/safe-erc20.md

 It should be used in cases such as follows:

 **Where the fact that Transfer() & transferFrom() do not revert is critical on ERC20-related implementations** Many ERC functions return booleans and do not revert on failure.
-With safeERC20 you can do this to enhance security.
+With safeERC20 you can do this to enhance security against behaviour of non-standard ERC20 tokens.

 **Mitigate front-running attacks**
 SafeERC20 provide functions such as `increaseAllowance` and `decreaseAllowance`, which help to mitigate the vulnerabilities of the vanilla approve.